cgHome/homey.telemetryCollector/README.md

-# Telemetry Collector
+# TelemetryCollector

 Setup and collect telemetry in minutes!

-The Telemetry Collector app captures logs and monitoring data, processes them and forwards them via the agent to the relevant Homey applications and/or observability servers.
+The TelemetryCollector App captures logs and monitoring data, processes them and forwards them via the agent to the relevant Homey applications and/or observability servers.

 ---